Hunting for Cvent competitors and alternatives? You’ve just found the ultimate list.

 Similar to other Cvent competitors, Splash offers personalized templates and registration forms with custom field options such as name, email, or job title.

 It offers several pre-configured integrations that support seamless third-party platform communication.

 Splash is Android and iOS mobile-friendly, allowing for increased accessibility and remote registration from any internet-enabled location.

-Offering a more specialized service, compared to Cvent, Eventbrite is a cloud-based virtual event management and ticketing platform.
+Eventbrite is one of the Cvent competitors that offers a more specialized service.
+It’s a cloud-based virtual event management and ticketing platform.